DPhil Student in Neuroscience

-Antara is a 1st year neuroscience DPhil student supervised by Dr. Armin Lak and Dr. Simon Butt.
+Antara is a 3rd year neuroscience DPhil student co-supervised by Dr. Armin Lak and Dr. Simon Butt.
 She graduated from the University at Buffalo in 2017 where she completed a BSc with Honors in Biomedical Sciences and completed an Honors thesis that involved analyzing the effects of chronic stress on non-auditory regions such as the hippocampus.
-Following her undergraduate years, Antara joined the lab of Dr. Jessica Cardin at Yale University as a Postgraduate Research Associate to study the role that interneurons play in visual cortical circuit function and development.

 Driven by her interest in systems neuroscience, Antara started working as a postgraduate research associate in Dr. Jessica Cardin’s lab at Yale University.
 She researched the role of interneurons in visual cortical circuit function, focusing on the developmental consequences of ErbB4 removal in somatostatin-positive (SOM) interneurons and pyramidal neurons.
 Additionally, she used two state-of-the-art approaches to understand the consequences of MeCP2 removal in interneurons: whole-brain viral CRISPR/Cas9-mediated genome editing and in vivo mesoscopic calcium imaging with the hypothesis that there will be a weakened local and long-range connectivity in the brain.
 The projects at the Cardin Lab expanded and diversified her skill set from molecular and cellular neuroscience to systems neuroscience.